sorin-ionescu/prezto/README.md

 Oh My Zsh has many features disabled by default.
 Read the source code and accompanying README files to learn of what is available.

-### Plugins
+### Modules

-1. Browse `plugins/` to see what is available.
+1. Browse `modules/` to see what is available.
-2. Load the plugins you need in `~/.zshrc` then open a new Zsh terminal window or tab.
+2. Load the modules you need in `~/.zshrc` then open a new Zsh terminal window or tab.

 ### Themes